ivanszeto11/osTicket-Ticket-Lifecycle/README.md

 ## Overview

-This project explores the ticket lifecycle from the creation of a help desk ticket to its resolution.
-Using the ticketing system, osTicket, we will work through the stages of the ticket lifecycle to resolve two tickets that simulate real-world help desk scenarios.
+This project explores the ticket lifecycle of help desk tickets and the anatomy of tickets in osTicket.
+Using osTicket, we will work through the stages of the ticket lifecycle to resolve two tickets that simulate real-world help desk scenarios.

 ### Environments and Technologies Used
 - Microsoft Azure (Virtual Machines)